 Lisenbee’s professional baseball career began in 1924 in the Cotton States League (Class D) with the Brookhaven (Mississippi) Truckers.
 Former Yankees and Red Sox outfielder Sammy Vick was the manager.
 For the Truckers, Lisenbee threw 82 innings and had a 5-5 record.
 At the plate, he hit .222, one of his better seasons as a batsman.
 His 20-year minor-league batting average was .126.
 He claimed he’d once been a good hitter but had broken a couple of ribs swinging at a ball and had never been the same since.
 [Washington Post, February 15, 1927].
 This same article confusingly places Lisenbee with three teams, teams for which he never played, Pittsfield in 1922, Albany, and Birmingham.
 Then again, newspaper reports are not always reliable.
 Arthur Daley quotes Lisenbee himself in a September 13, 1948, New York Times column as saying he clearly remembered a time in 1926 when he was pitching for Cleveland against Babe Ruth.
 Hod hadn’t even made the majors in 1926, and there is no indication that he was ever affiliated with Cleveland in any capacity.

 Fortunately, Lisenbee pitched better than he hit, though after his first two full seasons, journeyman is probably the best word to use.
 In 1925, after pitching for Southwestern Presbyterian, Hod joined the Tupelo, Mississippi, Wolves, where he was 10-5 in 145 innings of work (Tri-State League, Class D).
-After winning his last six games, he was invited to join the Memphis Chicks of the Southern Association and joined them at the end of July.
+After winning his last six games, he was invited to join the Memphis Chicks of the Southern Association and joined them late in the season.
 He appeared in only a couple of games and was 1-1.
 In 1926, he had his best year, 17-9 for the Chicks, with a 2.48 earned-run average, until his season was cut short by a broken collarbone suffered in a collision while covering the bag at first base during a game in Birmingham on August 6, the same week he was signed by Washington Senators scout Joe Engel for spring delivery.
 [Washington Post, August 15, 1926.
-Lisenbee had apparently tried out for the Pirates, who liked him, but it was Engle who snuck in and closed the deal.
+Lisenbee had apparently tried out for the Pirates, who liked him, but it was Engel who snuck in and closed the deal.
 See the February 21, 1927, Post.]
 Senators owner Clark Griffith had reportedly paid $24,000 in cash for his contract, the highest-priced of all the minor leaguers purchased by the Senators.
 [Washington Post, October 1, 1926]

 Lisenbee immediately proved he could bring it in the major leagues, too.
 Manager Bucky Harris was pleased with his new man, and even in mid-February at Tampa declared him ready for the major leagues.
 He had a number of rough outings as he fought to regain his control after the previous summer’s accident, but the fastball was there and the talent seemed to be as well.
 No less than fellow Senator Walter Johnson called him one of their team’s best signings ever.

 In 1927 the 5-foot-11, 170-pound right-hander was pitching in the nation’s capital.
 He won his first decision, at Yankee Stadium on April 25, throwing the final three innings of a 5-4 win over Waite Hoyt, allowing three hits without a walk.
 Lisenbee’s debut had come two days earlier, at Fenway Park, when he walked the first batter but then threw two hitless innings of middle relief against the Red Sox.
-His third game (and first start) was a shutout against the Red Sox at Griffith Stadium and in it was only in his fifth game (riding a 3-0 record) that he gave up his first earned run.
+His third game (and first start) was a shutout against the Red Sox at Griffith Stadium and it was only in his fifth game (riding a 3-0 record) that he gave up his first earned run.
 That was also the game when Lisenbee got his first base hit, a single.
 By the end of his first season, he’d come out of seemingly nowhere to become the ace of the staff, 18-9 with a 3.57 ERA (second on the Senators to Bump Hadley) – beating the reigning American League champion Yankees five times.
 By midseason, some were even talking about him as Walter Johnson’s successor.
 A front-page photograph in the July 21 issue of The Sporting News, for instance, wrote that Lisenbee “looks like a great star of the future, if not already one.
 He is billed as Walter Johnson’s successor, for the Big Train is no longer running on schedule.”
 Lizzy’s four shutouts led the American League.
 He gave up six homers, the last one being No. 58 of that magic season hit by Babe Ruth.
 Lisenbee also struck out Ruth on three pitches on another occasion.

 On January 28, 1928, Lisenbee married Carrie Bell West of Paris, Tennessee, a student nurse at a Clarksville hospital.
 He was battered around in spring training, and lost for a while due to injury, but started the season strongly.
-In his second and third games, though, he gave up three home runs to Mr. Ruth and found himself 1-2, then 1-5 a month later.
-He just didn’t have it; on July 8, with his record 2-6 (and a poor 6.62 ERA), he was optioned to Minneapolis.
+In his second and third games, though, he gave up a total of three home runs to Mr. Ruth and found himself 1-2, then 1-5 a month later.
+He just didn’t have it; on July 8, with his record 2-6 (and a poor 6.08 ERA), he was optioned to Minneapolis.
 On his departure, Frank H. Young of the Washington Post wrote, “What affected him between seasons never will be known, but the fact remains that Lisenbee apparently lost most of his stuff and his control, which previously had been his fort (sic).”
 Even with his fastball and curve working well, he kept finding himself in hot water.
 [Washington Post, July 9, 1928] He was recalled to the Senators on September 12, but never appeared in a game.
 With the Millers, he’d been 8-6 (4.64 ERA).
-In December, the Red Sox decided to give him a try, and traded Buddy Myer back to Washington on the 15th, getting five ballplayers in return: Milt Gaston, Bobby Reeves, Grant Gillis, Elliott Bigelow, and Lisenbee, the key acquisition for Red Sox owner Bob Quinn along with Milt Gaston, who could now join his brother Alex as batterymates.
+In December, the Red Sox decided to give him a try, and traded Buddy Myer back to Washington on the 15th, getting five ballplayers in return: Milt Gaston, Bobby Reeves, Grant Gillis, Elliot Bigelow, and Lisenbee, the key acquisition for Red Sox owner Bob Quinn along with pitcher Milt Gaston, who could now join his brother Alex as batterymates.
 Washington manager Walter Johnson commented that only Reeves and Lisenbee really had much of a chance of being retained by the ballclub, saying of Lisenbee, “He looked like a great pitcher in 1927, but fell down badly last year.
 He may come back.”
 [Washington Post, December 16, 1928] The paper’s Frank H. Young underscored that two days later, saying that negative reaction among fans was really based on little more than a hunch that Lisenbee could come back: “He flopped badly last season, and will be a gamble next.”

 In 1931, Lisenbee got less work.
 Used more as a reliever (17 starts in 41 games), he finished 5-12 (5.19 ERA) in 164 2/3 innings.
 Shano Collins was the Red Sox skipper, and he thought he had some good pitchers and a real chance to climb out of last place for almost the first time in a decade.
-Quickly, though, he found he had reasons for concern from the get-go once the Red Sox dropped three consecutive spring-training games to Indianapolis, 8-3, 4-1, and (with Lisenbee pitching) 11-6.
+Quickly, though, he found he had reasons for concern from the get-go once the Red Sox dropped three consecutive spring-training games to Indianapolis of the American Association, 8-3, 4-1, and (with Lisenbee pitching) 11-6.
 The Red Sox wore numbers on their uniforms for the first time and Lizzy wore No. 24.
 His first start was in the season’s third game, April 16, at Yankee Stadium, and he pitched a gem: After one first-inning run, he held the Yanks scoreless until the bottom of the ninth when his own wild throw to home plate failed to cut down Tony Lazzeri, who scored the tie-breaking run on Bill Dickey’s roller back to the mound.

 Lisenbee started the 1932 season with the Red Sox and lasted through most of June; his mop-up work in the first game on June 27 was his last before he was sent out to Buffalo.
 He was 0-4 with a 5.65 ERA.
 He wasn’t getting the job done.
 His first start for the Bisons was on July 3, when he struck out 10 but gave up a double, a triple, and two home runs, losing to Montreal, 7-2.
 In International League play, he was 6-6 (5.93) for Buffalo.